-The Principal heads up the faculty at the German Saturday School Boston, and is responsible for developing and overseeing the curriculum.
+The Principal leads the faculty at the German Saturday School Boston and is responsible for developing and overseeing the curriculum.
 The school has historically employed native German speakers as faculty members, many of whom hold academic credentials from Austria, Germany, and Switzerland, as well as from the US.
 The faculty consists of 36 classroom teachers as well as two music teachers.
 Our faculty members attend regular educational seminars to familiarize themselves with the latest teaching methods and materials in foreign language instruction.
 The school maintains an active institutional membership in the Association of American Teachers of German (AATG), the German Language School Conference (GLSC) and the Massachusetts Foreign Language Association (MaFLA).

 Preschool & Kindergarten Head Teacher:

 Silvia is an early childhood educator and joined the faculty of the German Saturday School in 2003.
 She started out teaching seventh grade before moving in to an open Kindergarten teaching position two years later.
 Silvia has been in the field of early childhood for 25+ years.
 Throughout the years her roles included that of teacher, director as well as high school student instructor in Child Development at a vocational school.